Aleksey7151/CryptoSQLite/README.md

 ## Quick Start

-This package is constructed in a Cross way, so in any project (platform-independent or any platform-specific) you can just write:
+This package is constructed in a Cross way:

 ```C#
 // ============================================================= //